Khidir Canal: History

 In the past, the Konai River, originating from the Tongi River in the northern part of Dhaka, used to flow through the areas of Uttara, Pallabi, and Mirpur before merging with the Turag River.
 In the post-independence period after 1971, due to urbanization, encroachment, and pollution, the river gradually fragmented over four decades into what are now known as the Diabari, Dwigun and Khidir Canal.
 As of 2010s, due to encroachment and pollution, the canal became disconnected from its source.
 On 16 March 2021, Dhaka North City Corporation began demolishing illegal structures near the Sluice Gate area to excavate the canal.
 The excavation was completed three days later, and the rehabilitated canal was inaugurated.
 The excavation restored the water flow in the area.
 However, the government has not taken further measures to fully excavate and reclaim the canal.
 After the initial cleanup, the canal reverted to being a dumping ground.
 In March 2024, as part of a mosquito control initiative, Md Tazul Islam, the Minister of Local Government, Rural Development and Cooperatives, announced its cleanup.
 In 2025, as part of the Blue Network programme, re-excavation of the canal began.
+Within the next eight months, re-excavation of 3.18 kilometers of the canal was completed.